xcore/sw_avb/doc/system.rst

 This software design guide assumes the reader is familiar with the XC language and XMOS XS1 devices.
-For more information go to: www.xmos.com

 .. toctree::